1. Home

 The Environmental Impact of Solar Inverters

 Overall, solar inverters do more environmental good than harm.
-While there’s an environmental cost to manufacturing anything, inverters’ role in unlocking clean, solar power is more than worth it.
+While there’s an environmental cost to manufacturing anything, inverters’ role in unlocking clean, renewable solar power is more than worth it.

 Thankfully, the majority of a solar inverter can be recycled, with many materials retaining their value for scrap at the end of a system’s lifetime.
 Solar inverters should always be handled by a professional, since some may include hazardous materials.